storj/storj/docs/design/referral-manager.md

 #### User Flow
 1. Sign up

-    After a user clicks on the create account button:
+    After new user Alice chose to register on satellite B and clicked on the create account button:
-    - Satellite sends a request to referral manager for a referral code and store that code along with the user information inside the user table.
+    - Satellite B sends a request with its satellite id to referral manager for a referral code for Alice
-    - If the user signed up through a referral link, satellite will also store the referrer's referral code in user_credits table under referred_by column.
-    - After generating a unique referral code, referral manager will store that code along with the satellite id into its own database and send the code back to satellite.
+    - Referral manager receives the request from satellite B, generates a unique referral code 11111111, and then store that code, 11111111 along with the satellite B's id into referral manager's database
+    - After successfully storing the referral code and satellite B's id, referral manager sends a response with the generated referral code, 11111111, back to satellite B
+    - Satellite B receives the referral code, 11111111, from referral manager and then store it along with Alice's information into user table in satellitedb
+        - Signed up WITHOUT referral link:
+            - Satellite B will store Alice's credit into user_credit table with a null value in referred_by column
+        - Signed up WITH referral link:
+            - If user Bonnie from satellite C referred Alice with a referral link, https://C.tardigrade.io/signup/22222222
+            - satellite B will store the referral code, 22222222, in user_credits table under referred_by column along with Alice's credits information.

 2. Award referrer credits

-    After invitee has used up their free credits:
+    After user Alice has used up their free credits:

-    - Satellite will send a request with the referral code from referred_by
+    - Satellite B will send a request with the referral code, 22222222, to referral manager
-    - Referral manager looks up the referrer's satellite id by referral code
+    - Referral manager receives the request from, satellite B and use the referral code, 22222222, to look up the satellite id that's associated with the referral code, 22222222, in its database
+        - If no referral code can be found in referral manager's database that's equal to 22222222
+            - referral manager sends back a NOT FOUND response to satellite B

+        - If a satellite id, C, is found through the referral code 22222222
-    - Referral manager sends the referral code to the satellite to inform the referrer credits can be issued
+            - referral manager sends the referral code 22222222 to satellite C
+            - referral manager sends back a OK response to satellite B
+            - satellite C receives the referral code 22222222
+            - It looks up the user Bonnie that's associated with the referral code 22222222
+            - Injects a new entry into user_credits table for Bonnie for their earned referrer credits

 ## Rationale
 1. Will this overload satellites?